Tsakumakis/Tsakumakis/README.md

 ## Hi there 👋
+Im cs dev specialized in different aspects but mainly on game develpment my dream is to one day make it on the game dev scene

+Im currently still learning the basic aspects of programming and im willing to collaborate with people that are interensted

+##How to reach me
+discord:@tsakamotoo
+email:@kostasdimitrakopulos@gmail.com

 <!--
 **Tsakumakis/Tsakumakis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.